 independent fields in the U-SIG.
 The purpose of the PHY version identifier is to simplify autodetection for

-future IEEE 802.11 generations, i.e., the value of this field is used to identify the exact PHY version starting
+IEEE PHY clauses that are defined for 2.4, 5 and 6 GHz spectrum from clause 36 onwards, i.e., the value of this field is used to identify the exact PHY version starting

-with this amendment.
+with EHT .

 24